Skip to main content

 [^ 23] See 20 CFR 656.10(d)(3)(ii).

 [^ 24] See 20 CFR 656.10(d)(3)(iii).
 Before June 1, 2008, there were two addresses depending on the location of the petitioning business: Atlanta or Chicago.
-On or after June 1, 2008, the Atlanta address must be listed on the posting notice.
+On or after June 1, 2008, the employer must list the address of the Atlanta Processing Center on the posting notice.
 See DOL Employment and Training Administration (ETA) OFLC’s National Federal Processing Centers Contact webpage for the current mailing address for the appropriate Certifying Officer.

 [^ 25] See 20 CFR 656.10(d)(3)(iv).